kylestetz/CLNDR/README.md

 CLNDR is brand new and it needs a lot of work.
 For example, it doesn't yet return the instance of `clndr`, so you can't pass it events after it has been instantiated or trigger it to change the month using javascript.

 Some concerns: the entire template must be re-rendered and events bound each time the user changes the month.
 This isn't terrible, but I'm not 100% on whether or not this is well structured for JS garbage collection to do its thing; right now it uses `$('.clndr').children().remove()` to clear all DOM elements and event handlers.

+- Add passthrough option to change underscore's template settings if the user isn't into ERB delimiters.
+- Add passthrough option to change moment.js's language settings
+- Add option to change daysOfTheWeek array to custom set of 7 characters